inclusive-design/idrc/src/collections/projects/en-CA/all-standards.md

 ---
 ## About this project

 The goal of this project is to make the process of creating standards more accessible to people with disabilities and Deaf people.
-The idea is that if more people with disabilities and Deaf people get involved in this process, more of the goods and services we use in our daily lives will be more accessible.
-We’re focusing on how this is done within Standards Development Organizations (SDO’s).
-Our vision is for people with disabilities to be able to participate in mainstream standards development processes with no accessibility barriers.
+The idea is that if more people with disabilities and Deaf people get involved in this process, the goods and services we use in our daily lives will be more accessible.
+We’re focusing on how this is done within Standards Development Organizations (SDOs).
+Our vision is to remove accessibility barriers and have standards development processes that support a wide range of needs, so that people with disabilities are able to participate in mainstream standards development.

 ### What are standards?

-We use many goods and services in our daily lives, but how can we make sure that they are working the best they can?
-Standards are requirements or guidelines to not only ensure this, but also make them consistent with other goods or services out there.
+Standards affect the goods and services we use in our daily lives.
+They make sure goods and services are of good quality, consistent, reliable, efficient, and safe.
 For example, TV manufacturers are required **by standards** to include features such as inputs and resolution that are of a certain quality.

 In short, standards allow goods and services to work smoothly, and allow people to trust that things are made well.